NIA announces the release of the 2014 GEMSSTAR competition.

 The overall goal of the GEMSSTAR Program is to provide support for early stage clinician-scientists to establish a track record in aging research.
 The GEMSSTAR award is targeted to early faculty members who have recently completed their clinical training in any medical or surgical specialty and are embarking on a career in clinical aging research in their specialty area.
 The award is intended to offer support in a particularly vulnerable time in a new clinical faculty member’s career.

 The 2008 Institute of Medicine report “Retooling for an Aging America: Building the Health Care Workforce” emphasized the emergent need for additional health care personnel to address the medical needs of a growing population of older Americans with complex medical problems.
 Effective approaches to this impending health care crisis involve not only increasing the number of practicing physicians trained in geriatrics and in specialty fields related to the health problems of elders, but also fostering the development of the next generation of physician-scientists whose clinical research will lead to improved care and more effective treatment options for older patients with complex medical conditions.

 Applications to the GEMSSTAR program involve a two-step process.
 In the first step, Investigators apply through the GEMSSTAR RFA for two years of support from the NIA using the small research project (R03) mechanism.
-After peer review of eligible applications, NIA will ask each investigator with a meritorious score to submit a Professional Development Plan (PDP) that will run concomitant with the R03 award.
+After peer review of eligible applications, NIA will ask each investigator with a score in a potentially fundable range to submit a Professional Development Plan (PDP) that will run concomitant with the R03 award.
 The PDP must be supported through non-R03 funds as described further below.
 Applicants are encouraged to seek out sources of PDP support as soon as they apply to the GEMSSTAR RFA.